 Research posters are a great way to display research at conferences and many hold poster sessions for this very reason.
-When building your research poster, these are the sections you should have included:
+When building your research poster, these are the traditional sections that are expected:

 Title & Authors